COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L1_metadata/readme_files/README_v2-1.txt

 * TEMPEST AquaTROLL600 pressure is now corrected for atmospheric pressure; see site files
 * The `sonde-depth` variable has been removed, as it was unreliable and misleading
 * New soil redox data streams at all CB sites
-* Plot elevation information is now available is the site metadata files
+* Plot elevation information is now available in the site metadata files

 Version 2-0 released 2025-07-07
 * Covers late 2019 through June 2025 for TEMPEST and all synoptic sites